 Sometimes the restrictive step can gradually lose effectiveness if a patient’s stomach stretches back out over time.
 The small pouch created by the surgeon can gradually get bigger, enabling the patient to eat more and possibly erasing the weight loss and health gains that the patient has experienced.

-Some gastric bypass patients opt to have a lap-band placed on their stomach to create that small pouch.
-Dr. Korman and Marina Weight Loss can explain these procedures if you turn out to be a good candidate, or you can find information elsewhere on this website.
+Some gastric bypass patients opt to have a lap band placed on their stomachs to create that small pouch.
+Dr. Korman can explain these procedures if you turn out to be a good candidate, or you can find information elsewhere on this website.

 Find Out More